-Mounting height (boat bottom)
+Mounting height

 To run your boat at optimum efficiency, the water resistance (drag) of the boat and out-board motor must be made as little as possible.
 The mounting height of the outboard motor greatly affects the water resistance.
 If the mounting height is too high, cavitation tends to occur, thus reducing the propulsion; and if the propeller tips cut the air, the engine speed will rise abnormally and cause the engine to overheat.
 If the mounting height is too low, the water resistance will increase and thereby reduce engine efficiency.
-Mount the outboard motor so that the anti-cavitation plate is in alignment with the bottom of the boat.
+Mount the outboard motor so that the anti-cavitation plate is between the bottom of the boat and a level 25 mm (1 in.) below it.